A tourniquet is a mechanical device used for the temporary control of the circulation of blood.

 Ensure that the cuff is placed over the under cuff padding and does not obscure the site of surgical incision (Rationale 10).

-On male patients it is essential to check that genitalia is not caught in the tourniquet cuff when it is placed high on the leg (Rationale 11).
+On male patients it is essential to check that genitalia are not caught in the tourniquet cuff when it is placed high on the leg (Rationale 11).

-The patient's skin should be protected from prep solutions accumulating under the tourniquet cuff by the application of an occulsion dressing or holding the limb horizontally to the patient's body (Rationale 13).
+The patient's skin should be protected from prep solutions accumulating under the tourniquet cuff by the application of an occlusion dressing or holding the limb horizontally to the patient's body while prep solutions are applied and until the sterile drapes are applied (Rationale 13).

 The use of an adhesive occlusive dressing should not be used on children suffering from epidermolysis bullosa (Rationale 14).